Baghch-e-Simsim: Characters

 The first local muppet, a six-year-old girl named Zari, was added to Baghch-e-Simsim on 7 April 2016 as part of the show's fifth season.
 Zari's brother Zeerak was introduced in 2017.
 Both characters are intentionally made to appear pan-Afghan, as their outfits combine elements from multiple ethnic groups; similarly, both Zari and Zeerak are common names in both Dari and Pashto.
+Zari is puppeteered by Sima Seltani and Mansoora Shirzad.